-As mentioned, some typefaces simply don’t lend themselves to screen legibility, others are badly crafted and render poorly on all but the highest definition screens.
+Some typefaces simply don’t lend themselves to screen legibility, others are badly crafted and render poorly on all but the highest definition screens.
 Brand agencies should collaborate with the GEL team to ensure that web fonts are of a sufficient quality for use on all supported operating systems and screen resolutions.
-This involves testing all UI components across multiple devices, operating systems and platforms before implementing the web font in the GUI Framework.
+This involves testing all UI components across multiple devices, operating systems and platforms before implementing the web font in the Design System.

 More and more brands are abandoning substitute system fonts and using web fonts to provide a consistent brand experience across all touch points.
 There are no technical restrictions, browser or platform issues when using web fonts.

 Apart from increasing brand consistency other benefits of implementing web fonts include:

 - Removes the need for image substitutes and makes every piece of text on the page html.
 This reduces page weight, increasing download speeds.

 - Fewer images means less http requests, decreasing the load on the server and speeding up load times.

 - HTML text makes the site more accessible to screen readers.

 - HTML text is better suited to content management systems and personalisation.